AdedayoBabarinde/aws-bootcamp-cruddur-2023/journal/week4.md

 cruddur=#
 ```

-## Use Bash Scripts
-- Reason for using Bash Scripts: we will use schema file often, So we will be able to turn down the database, set up the database, load the schema.
 - Created these scripts `db-create`, `db-drop`, `db-schema-load`, `db-connect`, `db-seed`, `db-sessions`, `db-setup`.
 - Give the scipts the required permissions `rwxr--r--`
 ```sh